Piper0007/YAFN-Banana-Edition/API/SongInfo.md

 If you want to make your custom Background Images you need to make an image that is (45, 45) pixels and should look similar to a texture image just like this:

 ![Circles](https://github.com/Piper0007/YAFN-Banana-Edition/assets/110263550/8f3a2c7a-2bae-4cf8-b613-ffccf9a43638)

+I added more functionality for the backgrounds stuff and added a customizations folder that you can find in (StarterGui -> GameUI -> SongPickUI -> ModBackgrounds)
+And you can access them in songInfo by adding something called "BGType" and set to the name of the background.
 </details>